Fenway Park preparing to welcome Red Sox fans back for first time in more than 500 days

 The opening pitch is slated to be thrown at 2:10 p.m.

-The Celtics and Bruins have have already played in front of fans at TD Garden.
+The Celtics and Bruins have already played in front of fans at TD Garden.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)